rafaeltorquato/lab-java-architecture/README.md

 # architecture-poc
-An example of an decoupled java architecture, focused on domain.
+An example of a decoupled java architecture, focused on domain.